 How to Care for Your Custom Bearbrick

-Store in a stable, movement-free environment
+Store in a stable, movement-free spot

-Avoid direct sunlight and UV exposure
+Keep it away from direct sunlight and UV

-Minimise joint movement
+Try to minimise joint movement

 Disclaimer